Singapore Entrepreneur Pass Frequently Asked Questions

 - If you want to apply for a work visa before incorporating your company, you can only apply for the Entrepreneur Pass (EntrePass).

 - If you have a company and it is less than 6 months old, the authorities would usually recommend that you apply for EntrePass (not Employment Pass).
-Nevertheless, it is still possible to apply for an Employment Pass, and this is subject to the authorities.
+Nevertheless, it is still possible to apply for an Employment Pass, and this is subject to approval by the authorities.

-- If your company is more than 6 months old, you can only apply for Employment Pass.
+- If your company is more than 6 months old, you can only apply for the Employment Pass.
 In this situation, the authorities will look into how active your company has been since incorporation and may ask for the company accounts, contracts, etc.

 What are important factors for the success of EntrePass application?